Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 date: 2015-05-14 12:00:00
 order: 1
 ---
-In order to use the SDK in your Mobile app, there are several steps required to register a Google device with the Salesforce Marketing Cloud which ultimately connects it to the MobilePush app you created in the [App Center]({{ site.baseurl }}/create-apps/create-apps-overview.html).
+In order to use the SDK in your Mobile app, complete the steps required to register a device with the Salesforce Marketing Cloud.
+This process ultimately connects the device to the MobilePush app you created in the [App Center]({{ site.baseurl }}/create-apps/create-apps-overview.html).

-We have provided examples assuming you are using Android Studio.
-To see any Eclipse specific coding required, see [Eclipse]({{ site.baseurl }}/sdk-implementation/implement-sdk-eclipse.html)
+This document provides examples using Android Studio.
+To review any Eclipse-specific coding required, see [Eclipse]({{ site.baseurl }}/sdk-implementation/implement-sdk-eclipse.html)

 Follow the steps below to bootstrap the Journey Builder for Apps SDK into your mobile Android app.
-Example code taken from the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.
+Example code comes from the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.

-The JB4A Android SDK is compatible with Android API versions 10 (Gingerbread) or greater.
-Your minimum SDK version must be set no less than 10.
+Use the JB4A Android SDK with Android API versions 10 (Gingerbread) or greater.
+Set your minimum SDK version to no less than 10.

-1. Add the following repositories to your application's `build.gradle` file.
+1. Add the following repositories to your application's **build.gradle** file.

     ~~~
     allprojects {